Canon SX420 vs Nikon D800E

 Studio photographers will appreciate that the Nikon D800E (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the D800E have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the D800E have been discontinued, but can regularly be found used on ebay.
 The D800E was replaced by the Nikon D810, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX420 and D800E can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D800E Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX420 and the Nikon D800E?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.